elijahanghw/drone-hover/README.md

 ## Defining drone bodies
 The drone has a body-fixed coordinate system which follows the right-handed convention ($x$ axis pointing to the front, $y$ axis pointing to the right, and $z$ axis pointing down).
 Propeller positions and directions are defined using this coordinate system.
 The C.G. of the drone may not necessarily coincide with the origin of the coordinate system, and needs to be defined.

-Drones are defined using classes, and require inertia and propeller properties as class variables.
+Drones are defined using classes, and require propeller properties as class variables.

-Inertia properties are the mass and moment of inertia of the drone, and are defined using variables.
-C.G. location is also defined as a list.

 Propeller properties are defined using dictionaries, and require the following keywords: